breedx-splk/java-ws-stomp/README.md

 ```

 That's all for the server routing side.
 A new trace will be created, and our
 context will be put into the routed message headers.
+That message will be
+received by our subscriber.

 ## Subscriber